go-rel/rel/docs/crud.md

 A new record can be inserted to database using a struct, map or set function.
 To insert a new record using a struct, simply pass the pointer to the instance as the only argment.
 Insertion using struct will update `created_at` and `updated_at` field if any.

+?> REL will automatically insert all associations if it's non zero, to disable cascade inserts, you can pass `rel.Cascade(false)` mutator.

 <!-- tabs:start -->

 ### **Example**